 To maintain legal status, the international student1 must:

 - Be full time.
-For master’s degree students in a 15-week term, 9 units is considered full time.
+For most master’s degree students in a 16-week term, 9 units is considered full time.
 For the 8-week term, 9 units over two 8-week terms is required.
 Doctoral degree students must carry a minimum of 6 units of weekly professor contact hours to maintain full-time status.
 Master’s degree students may not take more than one online or independent study class for every 9 units of coursework.
-For any exceptions to this policy, make an appointment with the ISS immigration advisor for counsel.
+For any exceptions to this policy, make an appointment with an ISS immigration adviser for counsel.

 - Report any change of name or address.
 The U.S. government requires notification within 10 days of any name or address change.
 Students must report the location of their physical residence (not a post office box) to: